 published on the subject.
 The most common coins are from Honza (Edo, Musashi province) and Satsuma, and these are

-only worth a few dollars.
+only worth a few dollars to $20 depending on the condition.
 However, some rare and therefore more valuable varieties exist for those willing to spend

 the time identifying these oval coins!
 The Hartill catalog lists eight varieties; the JNDA catalog lists 24; the Jones catalog lists 22.